EECS 391 - VLSI Systems Design

-COURSE INSTRUCTOR: Ilya Mikhelson
+COURSE COORDINATOR/INSTRUCTOR: Ilya Mikhelson

 COURSE GOALS: Students will become familiar with the realities of CMOS VLSI design: Proper layout structures, and the impact of fabrication technologies; Methods for optimizing the area, speed, and power of circuit layouts; The use of CAD tools for both schematic and layout of complex CMOS circuits; Methods for testing of circuit designs, both during creation and on individual die; Tradeoffs in device implementation technologies, such as Full-custom, standard cell, gate array, FPGA, PLD.

 1 .Fundamentals of logic design, including Boolean Algebra, Karnaugh Maps, and schematics (gate-level circuits).

 2. The use of Mentor Graphics CAD tools for schematic capture, simulation.

 • Resistance, capacitance, and performance optimization.